GuillaumeBlin/vplbdx/README.md

 In order to take into account different use case, we designed a solution based on [docker swarm](https://docs.docker.com/engine/swarm/) that deploys jails as services in order to be able to scale up to your needs.

 Roughly, in a docker swarm, you may use as much (or as few) machine that you want in a transparent manner.
 One of them will be the swarm manager and the others will be workers.
 Services will be deployed on all the machine of the swarm and will be able to communicate through an overlay network.

 The proxy will be in charge of receiving VPL requests and transfering - using load balancing - the request to one of the vpljail service running on the swarm.
 Including a specific execution file called **vplbdx.conf** in the VPL activity (details provided afterwards), the corresponding assigned vpljail service will pull - if needed - the requested docker image from [docker hub](https://hub.docker.com/) on the swarm and will execute the VPL executions files into this last ; allowing fine tuning of each VPL activity.

+:warning: **Updates regarding new Docker Hub policy** - In order to take into account the new docker hub policy, we added a local docker images registry to our architecture that will store locally the images used by our vpl activities and limit the pulling from docker hub.

 ![Overall architecture](https://github.com/GuillaumeBlin/vplbdx/raw/master/misc/img/VPLBDX.png)